syncfusion-content/windowsforms-docs/WindowsForms/SfToolTip/GettingStarted.md

 #### Setting using ToolTipInfo

 1) Drag and drop the `SfToolTip` to the form.
-2) When the `SfToolTip` component is added to a form, an extended property will be added to the properties of the controls in the form.
-Clicking the Ellipse button in the `ToolTipInfo` on sfToolTip1 extended property will show the `SfToolTip` Editor dialog box.
+2) When the `SfToolTip' component is added to a form, an extended property will be added to the properties of the controls in the form.
+Clicking the Ellipse button in the [ToolTipInfo](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Core.WinForms~Syncfusion.WinForms.Controls.ToolTipInfo.html) on sfToolTip1 extended property will show the `SfToolTip` Editor dialog box.

 ![](SfToolTip_images/SfToolTip_img3.jpeg)